 As an absolute minimum, your airline is expected to provide you with complimentary refreshments and meals in proportion to the length of your delay, and are also required to give you regular information updates on your flight’s status.
 This applies if:

-If your flight is delayed by more than three hours, you are within your rights to abandon your journey and should be fully compensated for your unused ticket.
-Where relevant, you may also be entitled to a flight back to your original point of departure at the earliest opportunity, or be refunded for tickets which have already been used if the flight which is delayed no longer serves your original travel plans.
+- If your flight is delayed by more than three hours, you are within your rights to abandon your journey and should be fully compensated for your unused ticket.
+Where relevant, you may also be entitled to a flight back to your original point of departure at the earliest opportunity, or be refunded for tickets which have already been used if the flight which is delayed no longer serves your original travel plans

-In addition to this, you are entitled to claim for overnight accommodation and travel to and from the airport if you are unlucky enough to have your flight delayed until the day after its scheduled departure.
+- In addition to this, you are entitled to claim for overnight accommodation and travel to and from the airport if you are unlucky enough to have your flight delayed until the day after its scheduled departure.

-In some instances, you may be able to claim financial compensation for the inconvenience caused by your flight being delayed.
+- In some instances, you may be able to claim financial compensation for the inconvenience caused by your flight being delayed.
 This can be anywhere between £250 for shorter, internal EU flight and £500+ for longer flights which are delayed for a considerable amount of time.
-When rerouting is offered the compensation may be halved, but this depends on how close to its scheduled arrival time the plane lands.
+When re-routing is offered the compensation may be halved, but this depends on how close to its scheduled arrival time the plane lands.

-Regulation 261 is a particularly intricate piece of European legislation, and airlines continue to make use of a number of caveats and get-out clauses to avoid paying compensation.
+These include natural disasters or strikes by air traffic control, but not in the event of technical or mechanical failures detected during routine maintenance of the plane.Regulation 261 is a particularly intricate piece of European legislation, and airlines continue to make use of a number of caveats and get-out clauses to avoid paying compensation.
 In order to know whether your delayed flight qualifies for compensation and how much you may be entitled to, specialist advice and guidance in handling your case is always the recommended course of action.